jaspervdj/hakyll/web/tutorials/faq.markdown

 You should also add this to your `.profile`, or whatever config file you use.

+On Windows, running `chcp 65001` before running your Hakyll executable has been reported to work.

 ## "File name does not match module name" on Mac OS

     Hakyll.hs:1:1: